 Criminal Background Check Errors

 Many common criminal background check errors involve merged files.
 This happens when the files of two people with the same name are merged together.
 If one has a criminal record, it will show up in the other’s background check, regardless of the fact that the two people have different birth dates and Social Security numbers.
 Caddell & Chapman was co-lead counsel in one of the largest ever class action recoveries involving criminal background checks.
+For those seeking to clear their criminal record, also called expungement Michigan law requires meeting several important conditions.

 Know Your Rights